 As part of our audit, we request that management prepare a letter to us to re-affirm various representations that they have provided to us and we have relied upon.
-A copy of this letter is attached for your convenience.

 Significant Misstatements

 In the course of our audit, we have not found any material misstatements or unadjusted items that, in aggregate, exceed materiality thresholds established for the audit, nor have we found significant misstatements that would likely cause future financial statements to be materially misstated.